aws/aws-pdk/packages/nx-monorepo/README.md

 #### Java

 The recommended way to configure dependencies between java projects within your monorepo is to use shared maven repositories.
 The default java project build will already create a distributable in the correct format for a maven repository in its `dist/java` folder, so you can use this as a repository.
+You can use the monorepo's `addJavaDependency` method:

 For example: